Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Lie Point Symmetry and Symmetry Reduction

 If $\{U(\xi),\ V(\xi)\}$ is the solution of the reduction equation

 then

-is a solution of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}), where $d$ and $C_0$ are arbitrary constants with the independent variable $\xi=x t^{-\frac{1}{3}}$.
+is a solution of the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}), where $d$ and $C_0$ are arbitrary constants with the independent variable $\xi=x t^{-\frac{1}{3}}$.

-Now we have obtained the symmetry reduction (\ref{reduction1}) and (\ref{reduction2}) of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}), it is natural for us to utilize the results of cKdV system (\ref{ckdv1})-(\ref{ckdv2}) to the AB-KdV equation (\ref{abkdv}) by assuming $v=u(-x, -t)$.
-And we should keep the $P_s T_d$ invariant of the symmetry reduction to satisfy the AB-KdV equation (\ref{abkdv}).
-So the symmetry reduction solution of the AB-KdV equation (\ref{abkdv}) can be stated in the following theorem.
+Now we have obtained the symmetry reduction (\ref{reduction1}) and (\ref{reduction2}) of the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}), then we will utilize the results of cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) to the AB-KdV system (\ref{abkdv}).
+Using the constraint condition $v=u(-x,\ -t)$, then rewriting the parameters to keep the $P_s T_d$ invariant of the results to satisfy the AB-KdV system (\ref{abkdv}), the symmetry reduction solution of the AB-KdV system (\ref{abkdv}) can be stated in the following theorem.

 \textbf{Theorem 1} (Symmetry reduction theorem of the AB-KdV system (\ref{abkdv})).
 If $\{U_1(\xi_1),\ V_1(\xi_1)\}$ is a solution of the reduction equation

 then